(By Jim Beattie, Post 28 Commander)

 Many of those early members are gone, but a new generation of veterans has picked up the torch and has carried it forward.
-Today Post #28 is the third largest Post in the country and also in the world.
+Today Post #28 is the fifth largest Post in the country and also in the world.
 What an accomplishment!
-The membership roles have grown from those 31 members to approximately 3,500 members.
+The membership roles have grown from those 31 members to approximately 2,500 members.

 Today the trailer is gone and in its place is a beautiful facility that reflects the dedication and commitment of the members of Post #28 to carry out its mission.
-To help the Legion with its mission is the Ladies Auxiliary and the Sons of the American Legion.
-These three groups, working together with the same dedication and commitment, have made Post #28 what it is today; the largest Post throughout the State and the Nation to emulate.
-These three groups make up the Post #28 Family.
+To help the Legion with its mission is the Auxiliary, the Sons of the American Legion and the Legion Riders.
+These four groups, working together with the same dedication and commitment, have made Post #28 what it is today; the largest Post throughout the State and the Nation to emulate.
+These four groups make up the Post #28 Family.

-While we celebrate these 25 years, we must also look forward to thenext 25 years.
-We are now looking at new veterans from the Iraq and Afghanistan conflicts and Lord knows what else will come.
+While we celebrate these 37 years, we must also look forward to the next 37 years.
+We are now looking at new veterans from the Iraq and Afghanistan conflicts.
 We will be prepared to provide care and welfare to these veterans and those who follow, that is our mission.

 This is a picture of some of the original Post #28 founders which was taken in October 1983.